ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

   };
 ```

 Whenever we find a non-capturing function, we evaluate it as a `Closure { callable_index, closure_env_index: u32::MAX }` and return a `ClosurePointer(callable_index)`.
-As you can see in the code above, callable index points to the actual callable index in the functions vec.
+As you can see in the code above, the callable index points to the actual callable index in the functions vec.

 This entire thing improved the performance by.....
 0%.
 Nice :) Some benchmarks did run without exploding memory though, so that's good.